holochain/holochain-rust/cmd/README.md

 You have the flexibility to write tests in quite a variety of ways, open to you to explore.

 ## Running your application
-For the purpose of *testing* APIs or prototyping user interfaces, you can run the DNA of a hApp, from the directory it's contained.
+For the purpose of *testing* APIs or prototyping user interfaces, you can run a DNA from the directory it's contained.
 The most basic way to do this is to run:
 ```shell
 hc run
 ```